nasa/fprime/cmake/docs/sdd.md

 Registering unit tests uses the same process as above with the exception that the variables `UT_SOURCE_FILES` and `UT_MOD_DEPS`.
-This allows the same file to define both a module or executable and unit test without overriding perviously used variables.
+This allows the same file to define both a module or executable and unit test without overriding previously used variables.

 Unit tests must be built with a cmake build type of "TESTING".
 This allows for the building of the unit-tests and setting up the `make check` target.
 This prevents the